-These Nutella Puff Pastry Turnovers are made with store bought frozen puff pastry.
-If you don't know what Nutella is it is a like a nut butter but made of hazelnut, milk and chocolate.
+These Nutella Puff Pastry Turnovers are made with store bought frozen butter puff pastry.
+If you don't know what Nutella is it is like a nut butter but made of hazelnut, milk and chocolate.
 Nutella is a hazelnut spread and this recipe showcases just one recipe with Nutella.

 Jump to: